 Now we’re going to offer some booster techniques that increase your ability for additional recovery of hand function.

 To help achieve the high repetition necessary for hand recovery after stroke, you can try high-tech devices like Flint Rehab’s MusicGlove.

 It’s clinically proven to improve hand function within 2 weeks because it motivate you to accomplish hundreds of repetitions per exercise session.

 Mirror therapy involves placing a tabletop mirror over your affected hand so that it reflects your unaffected hand in place of your affected hand.

-Then, you perform hand exercises with your unaffected hand, and it ‘tricks’ your brain into thinking that you’re moving your affected hand because of the reflection.
+If you perform hand exercises with your unaffected hand, it ‘tricks’ your brain into thinking that you’re moving your affected hand because of the reflection.

 This sparks neuroplasticity and helps you regain movement in your affected hand.